top of page

 • Multiply by local‑market price per acre (ask a local agent or check recent MLS sales).

-• Add at least $1,500–$3,000 for site prep (clearing, grading, utility stub‑ins).
+• Add at least $3,000 to upwards of $30,000 for site prep (clearing, grading, greenwaste haul out, utility stub‑ins).

 Permits, fees, and indirect costs